AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in Multi-UAV-Assisted Pipeline Monitoring: System Model

 \section{System Model}

-This section presents the system model for the considered MUPDM.
-The network comprises: \emph{J} ground sensors deployed in the disaster area. \emph{I} UAVs operating collaboratively to collect sensory data.
-Each UAV follows a pre-determined trajectory consisting of multiple waypoints to ensure coverage of all ground sensors.
-The position of UAV \emph{$i$} at time \emph{$t$} is denoted by \emph{$\zeta_i(t)$}.
-The UAVs move with optimized velocities and hover at designated waypoints to collect sensory data.
-The position of UAV \emph{$i$} is given by $(x_i, y_i, h_i)$, where $h_i$ is its altitude.
-Ground sensor \emph{$j$} is located at $(x_j, y_j, 0)$.
+This section presents the system model for the considered MUAPM framework.
+The network comprises $J$ monitoring sensors deployed along a pipeline network. $I$ UAVs operate collaboratively to collect sensor data.
+Each UAV follows a predetermined trajectory consisting of multiple waypoints to inspect distributed pipeline segments and collect data from monitoring sensors.
+The position of UAV $i$ at time $t$ is denoted by $\boldsymbol{\zeta}_i(t)$.
+The UAVs move with controlled velocities and hover at designated waypoints to collect sensor data.
+Specifically, the position of UAV $i$ is given by $\boldsymbol{\zeta}_i(t)=(x_i(t),y_i(t),H_i(t))$, where $H1-h_i(t)$ is its altitude.
+Pipeline-monitoring sensor $j$ is located at $(x_j,y_j,0)$.